Varied carpet beetle: Egg stage

 The eggs are laid in dry places, in bird nests in tree hollows where there are dead insects, or in dry dead insects, in dry dead animal parts or plant products, on window sills in houses.
-The eggs hatch after 15-14 days at 30 degrees and up to 28 days at 15.
-They are 0.025 mm in size and white, often stuck together.
+The eggs hatch after 15-14 days at 30 C and up to 28 days at 15 C. They are 0.025 mm in size and white, often stuck together.